mesosphere-backup/dcos-management/README.md

 ```
 #### Limitations
-- you can set up only one maintenance window at a time
+- maintenance window may be overriden
-- you can't make a transition from DRAINING to UP directly.
-You must mark it as DOWN first
+- sequential operations on hosts